-Bachelor's degree in speech-language pathology. minimum cumulative GPA 3.0: meeting all other requirements for regular admission; missing documents/credentials; one semester/term.
+Bachelor's degree in speech-language pathology.
 Students who have applied for admission to the Graduate School but whose credentials were not completed or received by the admissions deadline may be admitted provisionally, for one semester, upon recommendation of the departmental admissions committee.
 Applicants given this provisional status have met all requirements for regular admission but are missing a required document.
 One semester only is allowed for students who are admitted provisionally to have their credentials completed.
 Provisional admission has a limitation of one semester; therefore, it cannot be extended or granted for the second time to the same student.
-To continue to enroll in SLP courses beyond the onesemester limitation of a Provisional Admission, a student must apply to the departmental admissions committee for a Change of Status from Provisional to Regular.
+To continue to enroll in SLP courses beyond the one-semester limitation of a Provisional Admission, a student must apply to the departmental admissions committee for a Change of Status from Provisional to Regular.
 This re-application must be accompanied by the original admissions letter from the Graduate School along with documents showing that the missing documents have been provided.

 NOTE: Any level of admission to the graduate program in speech-language pathology requires a bachelor's degree in speech-language pathology, which must be completed by the date of projected enrollment.
+Upon acceptance, official transcript verification of the degree must be provided prior to beginning courses in the graduate program.
 If an applicant holds a bachelor's degree in another discipline, he/she is required to complete a second bachelor's degree in speech-language pathology prior to admission to the graduate program.
 Applicants with a second bachelor's degree must meet the same admissions requirements (stated above) as those with an initial degree.

 Please see requirements for a second degree on the departmental website at www.subr.edu/speechpathology.